Pi4J/pi4j.github.io/content/documentation/device-examples/Buzzer.md

 ```

 ### Further application
-The class is implemented in the two sample projects [Theremin](https://github.com/DieterHolz/RaspPiTheremin) and [Potobooth](https://github.com/DieterHolz/PhotoBooth).
+The class is implemented in the sample project [Theremin](https://github.com/DieterHolz/RaspPiTheremin).

 ### Further projetct ideas
-- An application, which sounds if you walk by, like an alarm.
+- An application, which triggers if you walk by and starts beeping, like an alarm.
 - An application, where you use many of them to create a beautiful sounding melody.